- Academic Programs

 - Contact Us

-If you have a love of literature, a desire to become a better writer, and a need to develop stronger critical thinking skills, the English major is for you.
+If you have a love of literature, a desire to become a better writer, and a need to develop stronger critical thinking skills, the English major or minor is for you.

 The Bachelor of Arts in English offers a general grounding in both American and British literature, in addition to a selection of courses focusing on world literatures, drama, women’s literature, technical writing, creative writing, linguistics, film studies, and environmental studies.